RedHatQE/teflo/docs/users/definitions/provision.rst

 The input for provisioning will depend upon the type of resource you are trying to provision.
 The current support for provisioning resources are:
 :ref:`Beaker<beaker_provisioning>` and :ref:`OpenStack<openstack_provisioning>`.
-The Beaker and OpenStack resources are provisioned with Teflo's native provisioners but as of 1.2.0, these resources can also be provisioned using the :ref:`Linchpin<linchpin_provisioning>` provisioner.
+Resources can also be provisioned using the :ref:`Linchpin<linchpin_provisioning>` provisioner.

 Provision Resource
 ++++++++++++++++++